rubenayla/cyberwheel/stuff.md

 - Connectors
     - XT90S
     - Molex Pico-Clasp (small, locking, populate as many pins as you want)
-    - JST-PH (or XH.
-PH has more reliable pin insertion)

 # Consider in the future
 - **If a resistor is added to dump energy instead of regen, the euc will work at temperatures of 60ºC instead of 45ºC (Look [MolicelP42A Datasheet](./datasheets/INR-21700-P42A_datasheet_detailed.PDF))**